GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 <details>
-<summary style="font-size:20px;font-weight:bold">Method 3: Submit an incident request to get Intune Device ID.</summary>
+<summary>Method 3: Submit an incident request to get Intune Device ID.</summary>

 ?> **Note**<br>Use this method only if you can't log in to your GMD or TechPass portal.